 I have written in the past about our distrust of moorings and how we generally prefer to be on our own anchor when the winds blow hard.
 However, there is one exception to that rule: our own mooring at our Base Camp.
 We just had it checked and took some photographs of the process, which [...]

 Our position here at Attainable Adventure Cruising Ltd has been, and continues to be, that the Rocna and SPADE are both great anchors that have made previous generation anchors like the CQR and Bruce obsolete.
 But that leaves the question: What are the relative strengths and weaknesses of the two anchors?
-To try to at [...]
+To at least partially answer that, we conducted an informal poll of users of both anchors and drew some conclusions in this chapter.

 As I write, the still gale force remnants of the Halloween Storm of 2011 are howling in the rigging as Morgan’s Cloud tugs at her anchor and bucks to the chop here in Great Salt Pond at Block Island.
 I sometimes call cruising, particularly when tired and crotchety, “death by a thousand decisions”.
 And deciding [...]